Pride of the Southland Band: History

-By 1917, the band had changed to World War I style uniforms and doubled in size.
+By 1917, the band had changed to World War I-style uniforms and doubled in size.
 The band grew along with the military units on campus.
-By 1935, the band boasted eighty-five members, but remained all male due to the band’s continued association with the Military Department.
-In 1937, an all-female contingent called the "Volettes" began performing with the band.
-Its membership ranged from fifty to ninety.
+By 1935, the band boasted 85 members.
+It remained all male due to the band’s continued association with the Military Department.
+In 1937, a female contingent called the "Volettes" began performing with the band.
+Its membership ranged from 50 to 90.

 The 1940s brought women into the band.
 Two of the first women to play with the band were Martha Carroll, who played the lyre, and Marjorie Abbott, a marimba player.
 By 1946, women outnumbered the male members of the band, due to World War II and the death of male students.
 By 1949, the band was once again all male, but retained female majorettes.
 Major Walter Ryba was properties master for the Army and Air Force ROTC at Knoxville and also for the Army ROTC at the UT-Martin campus.

-The name "Pride of the Southland" was a group decision of the band members themselves, on the morning of October 15, 1949, as they stood around on the sidelines at Legion Field in Birmingham, Alabama awaiting a chance to practice for the afternoon game.
-They were waiting for Alabama's Million Dollar Band, under the direction of "Colonel" Butler, to finish its practice.
-That afternoon as the band came out on the field and paused for introduction, for the first time "Presenting The University of Tennessee's Pride of the Southland Band under the direction of 'Major' Walter M. Ryba" was heard over the loudspeakers by the 44,000 fans present and listeners on the radio.
-It was generally felt that Ryba did not know ahead of time that he was receiving a "commission".
+The band members decided to name themselves "Pride of the Southland" on the morning of October 15, 1949, as they stood around on the sidelines at Legion Field in Birmingham, Alabama, waiting for Alabama's Million Dollar Band, under the direction of "Colonel" Butler, to finish its practice.
+That afternoon, as the band came out on the field, they were introduced to the 44,000 attendees plus listeners on the radio as "Presenting The University of Tennessee's Pride of the Southland Band under the direction of 'Major' Walter M. Ryba".
+It was generally believed that Ryba did not know ahead of time that he was receiving a "commission".